R. A. M. Golam Muktadir

-Ruhul Amin Mohammad Golam Muktadir (died 27 November 2020) was a two star rank Bangladesh Army officer and former Director General of Bangladesh Rifles.
+Ruhul Amin Mohammad Golam Muktadir (died 27 November 2020) was a two-star rank Bangladesh Army officer and former director general of the Bangladesh Rifles.

 Career

-During the dictatorship of General Hussain Muhammad Ershad, he was the Chief Martial Law Administrator of Jessore region.
+During the dictatorship of General Hussain Muhammad Ershad, he was the chief martial law administrator of the Jessore region.
 One broadcaster of state-owned BTV was fired from his job for pronouncing his name wrong by military censure.
 He commanded the 11th Infantry Division.

-Muktadier was the Director General of Bangladesh Rifles from 01 July 1982 to 16 July 1985.
+Muktadier was the director general of the Bangladesh Rifles from 1 July 1982 to 16 July 1985.
 He met his counterpart, M. C. Misra of the Border Security Force, at a conference on the Bangladesh-India border.